 Practitioners conducting investigations outside the United States must be aware of different standards for privilege and adjust accordingly.
 What may be privileged in the United States may be discoverable in other jurisdictions.
-For example, in the United Kingdom the attorney–client privilege is limited only to discussions of legal advice between an attorney and his or her client – the ‘client’ may not include lower-level company employees who do not have the authority to seek and receive legal advice on behalf of the company.
-In addition, the United Kingdom does not extend protection to communications with third parties, even where those third parties, such as accountants, were engaged to assist or enable an attorney to provide legal advice to the client.
+For example, in the United Kingdom the attorney–client privilege is limited only to discussions of legal advice between an attorney and his or her client – the ‘client’ may not include lower-level company employees who do not have the authority to seek and receive legal advice on behalf of the company.6 In addition, in the United Kingdom legal advice privilege does not extend protection to communications with third parties, even where those third parties, such as accountants, were engaged to assist or enable an attorney to provide legal advice to the client.7

 8.5 Note-taking and privilege